for women, for music, for excellence

 It’s very easy, brief, and fun!

-You will be greeted by one of our friendly Managing Board members along with other Chorus members in the lobby of Old Cabell Hall.
+You will be greeted by one of our friendly Managing or Appointed Board members along with other Chorus members in the lobby of Old Cabell Hall.

 The audition consists of a voice quality and range check, singing scales a cappella, singing back pitches, and a few short sight-reading passages.
 Sight-reading is not a determining factor.
 Voice quality, intonation and a good ear are important.
-You do not need to prepare a piece, but you will be asked to sing a portion of a song that is familiar to you.
-Each audition takes around ten minutes.
+You do not need to prepare a whole piece, but you will be asked to sing a verse & chorus of a song of your choice.
+Each audition takes around seven minutes.

-Please arrive five minutes early to complete the front side of your audition form.
+Please arrive ten minutes early to complete the front side of your audition form.

 What kind of musical experience is required of incoming singers?

 New singers are expected to have some choral experience.
 Members should either be able to read music of some complexity or work independently on a voice part, be able to learn text in other languages, memorize music for performances, and sing a voice part that currently has openings.
-If you have had private instrumental lessons within the past several years, you may that experience carries over into a rewarding experience in the Chorus.
+If you have had private instrumental lessons within the past several years, that experience may carry over into a rewarding experience in the Chorus.

 What else is expected of members?